Gambling Policy

 The Ping Wo Fund

 The Government established The Ping Wo Fund in September 2003 to finance preventive and remedial measures to address the gambling-related problems.
 The Hong Kong Jockey Club has undertaken to donate to the Fund for the four-year period starting from 2023/24.
 The contribution is $45 million each year for the first two years and $50 million each year for the subsequent two years.
 The Fund also welcomes donations from the public.
 Members of the public can make donations through the following channels: (1) Direct deposit into The Hongkong and Shanghai Banking Corporation Limited account number “502-407851-001”; or (2) Make cheques payable to “The Secretary for Home and Youth Affairs Incorporated – The Ping Wo Fund” and deposit them into the above bank account.
-For more details of the Fund and the programme schedules, please visit http://www.donotgamble.org.hk.
+For more details of the Fund and the programme schedules, please visit This link will open in a new windowhttp://www.donotgamble.org.hk.

 The major ambits of The Ping Wo Fund are to finance the following measures: